ppy/s3-nginx-proxy/README.md

 By default, this is enabled to anyone with no authentication.
 Authentication can be enabled by setting `purgeAuthorizationKey` in the cache config and using the HTTP `Authorization` header.

+## Third-Party S3 Providers

+S3 endpoint is computed from the `region` property if you're using Amazon S3.
+For other providers, `endpoint` can be used instead.

+For example, endpoint for DigitalOcean Spaces in region NYC3 is `nyc3.digitaloceanspaces.com`.

+# Breaking Changes

+## 2022.705.0

+Secrets have been moved to `./data/etc/proxy-config/secrets.json`.

 # Contributing